 Add or remove a user to or from a group.
 Rename a user.
 Change the comment that describes a user.
 Enable or disable a user account.
 Change a user's password, or specify whether it should expire.
+Permission required: create_user.

 Terminal Example

 USER-NAME Fiona

 GROUP-NAME supervisors

 PASSWORD 'secret word'

-INTEGER 6

 COMMENT-STRING 'Username disabled while BK is on vac.'